cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ASAAccessRulesApi.md

 Create Access Rule

-Create an Access Rule in the CDO tenant.
+Create an Access Rule in the SCC tenant.

 ### Example